Benelli (motorcycles)

 Benelli Q.J. is an Italian company, based in the city of Pesaro in the Marche region, that produces motorcycles and scooters.

-Since 2005 Benelli is owned by the Qianjiang Motorcycle, a Chinese company owned by the Geely Holding Group.
+In 2005 Benelli was acquired by Qianjiang Motorcycle, a Chinese company owned by the Geely Holding Group.
 Originally founded in 1911 in Pesaro, Benelli is the second oldest Italian motorcycle company still in business.

 Design, development and marketing activities are carried out at the Benelli QJ headquarters in Pesaro, Italy, in synergy with the parent company of Wenling China where motorcycles are produced.